New York Pizzas Getting Better in Bangkok

 I still remember going to pizzerias with my dad, grabbing a couple of slices and a soda together.
 I don’t remember what we talked about—just two guys enjoying pizza.
 Those were good times.

-When I was old enough to go out on my own, as if a rite of passage, my parents gave me .75 cents to get a slice for lunch.
+When I was old enough to go out on my own, as if it were a rite of passage, my parents gave me a bit of cash to get a slice for lunch.
 At the same time, avoid the possibility of getting beaten, stabbed, and robbed in that specific order.

-I remind you it was the mid-1980s.
+Let me set the scene.
+It was the mid-1980s.
 Peak crack epidemic era.
 Crackheads everywhere.
-Also, a time when Chinese triads ran amuck looking to stop any Chinese kid with a funny hairstyle “on their turf” with .75 cents jingling in their pocket, just ripe for collection.
+Also, a time when Chinese triads ran amok, looking to shake down any Chinese kid with a funny hairstyle “on their turf” with 0$.75 cents jingling in their corduroy pants.

 Before that, options for ‘Western’ style pizza in Thailand were limited.
 You could find Neapolitan-style pizzas in hotel restaurants, and Pizza Hut—Thailand’s first American pizza chain—arrived in the ’70s, but it wasn’t the same.